-Expansion of Same-sex marriage in the U.S.
+Expansion of Same-sex marriage across the U.S.

 Part 1: Overview.
 Predictions

-Lathery of Marriage Equality, USA.
+Flahterty of Marriage Equality, USA.

 That would take a lot of time.

 According to calculations by Nate Silver in his FiveEightySix blog in the New York Times, as of election day in 2012-NOV, there were:

 - 31 states in which a majority of adults would not have passed a ballot initiative to legalize SSM.